 In their determination to improve the lives of people in this war torn region they began U-TOUCH, A 501 ( C ) non-profit organization developing Digital Centers, places where young and old alike could come and actually touch a computer for the first time – connect with the outside world, share their stories, and learn that they were not alone in their struggle to regain freedom, dignity, and a purpose in life.

 This transformative approach has help thousands connect with the outside world.
-U-TOUCH training programs have graduated over 4,000 students with valuable ICT skills that help them get jobs, create jobs, or improve their current job positions.
-Many U-TOUCH grads have gone on to start their own businesses, developed mobile apps – things that would have never even been a consideration in their lives without a U-TOUCH education.
+U-TOUCH training programs have graduated over 5000 students with invaluable IT skills that help them get jobs, create jobs, or improve their current job positions.
+U-TOUCH graduates have gone on to start their own businesses, developed mobile apps – things that would have never even been a consideration in their lives without a U-TOUCH education.

-Through this U-TOUCH has gained unique expertise in the process of establishing digital centers in challenging regions and we’re evolving our model to have an even greater, more sustainable global impact.
+U-TOUCH has gained unique expertise in the process of establishing digital centers in challenging regions which results in sustainable global impact.
 With the right partners and financial support, we can dramatically extend the impact to millions of individuals and communities in the developing world.